jenkinsci/yet-another-build-visualizer-plugin/README.md

 ## Plug-in Dependencies
-This plugin is dependent on the *Downstream Build Cache* plugin, which keeps tracks of the upstream->downstream relationship of all builds in Jenkins.
+This plugin is dependent on the *Downstream Build Cache* plugin, which keeps tracks of the upstream -> downstream relationship of all builds in Jenkins.